evanfinnigan/monster_lazer/README.md

 Game was originally built from this tutorial: http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/

-All artwork was created by Evan Finnigan.
+All artwork was created by myself, Evan Finnigan, with the exception of the crown on images/champion.png.
+This crown is the logo for QHacks, where I developed this game, and is a tribute to the hackathon.
 Artwork was created using paint.net